[Updated 7 November 2019]

 - 2016: Established as an online open-access journal

-- 2018: Registered as a sponsored member of Crossref under Relawan Jurnal Indonesia as sponsoring organization
+- 2018: Registered as a sponsored member of Crossref under Relawan Jurnal Indonesia as the sponsoring organization

 - 2019: Accredited by the Ministry of Research, Technology, and Higher Education of the Republic of Indonesia